willfurnass/sheffield_hpc/referenceinfo/environment-modules/creating-custom-modulefiles.rst

     module load dev/gcc/8.2
     module load dev/cmake/3.17.1/gcc-8.2

+    ## Set a program root directory TCL variable MY_PROGRAM_DIR to simplify prepend-path directives.
+    ## **Reminder** setting an environment variable with setenv does not set the equivalent TCL variable!
-    ## Set a program root directory variable - note that this is does not set the environment variable.
+    ## **Reminder** setting a TCL variable does not set the equivalent shell environment variable either!
-    ## Note no trailing slash.
+    ## Note no trailing slash is required for MY_PROGRAM_DIR as we are using a / on the prepend-path directives.

     set             MY_PROGRAM_DIR              /home/my_username/software/installs/my_new_program
     setenv          MY_PROGRAM_DIR              $MY_PROGRAM_DIR
     setenv          MY_SOFTWARE_LICENSE_PATH    /home/my_username/software/licenses/mysoftware/license.lic